 This type of video can be especially helpful to any business new to the market.
 Typically short, this type of video will introduce your company to potential stakeholders and explain the type of products or services you offer.

 A promotional video is designed to showcase a product or service.
-These can be utilized in multiple mediums, such as television broadcasting or online.
-One of it’s main criteria is to improve brand recognition and usually contains the company’s logo as well as is entertaining to try to retain attention.
+These can be utilised in multiple mediums, such as television broadcasting or online.
+One of its main criteria is to improve brand recognition and usually contains the company’s logo as well as is entertaining to try to retain attention.

 An industrial corporate video would typically be aimed at audiences within a specific industry.
 It would give information on a product or service to people that would have more than just a ‘typical’ level of learning on the subject.
 For example, it may be a video of how a new carbonator works, aimed at people who work on cars.